About SKY Immersive

 - ClearVR player robust to temporary network glitches

 Here is a concise overview of Tiledmedia’s deliverables for Sky Worlds:

 - Unity SDK for integration with Sky Worlds Oculus App, jointly developed by Sky and Cosm

-- SDK handles all video playback in Sky Worlds: live and on-demand; VR and rectilinear TV feeds
+- SDK handles all video playback in Sky Worlds: live and on-demand; VR and rectilinear TV feeds, VR and Mosaic

 - SDK handles camera sync and global user sync

 - Tiled transcoding for 4 tiled broadcast-grade VR180 cameras, synchronised